A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 It is proved that, for real $p>1$, the continued $p$th power $\tK_{i=0}^\infty a_i^p$ converges if $(a_n/R)^{p^n}$ is bounded, where

-(See \textsc{Jones 1991} for an earlier appearance of the second form of $R$ above.)
-An error in Example III of this paper, noted by J. Nichols-Barrer in a Letter to the Editor, \textbf{69}, no. 3, 238, is corrected in a Letter to the Editor, \textbf{69}, no. 4, 316.
+(See \hyperref[Jon1991]{\textsc{Jones 1991}} for an earlier appearance of the second form of $R$ above.)
+An error in Example III of this paper, noted by J. Nichols-Barrer in a Letter to the Editor, \textbf{69}(3), 238, is corrected in a \href{https://doi.org/10.1080/0025570X.1996.11996468}{Letter to the Editor, \textbf{69}(4), 316}

 \item (1995) Lisa Lorentzen , A convergence question inspired by Stieltjes and by value sets in continued fraction theory.
-In Proceedings of the International Conference on Orthogonality, Moment Problems and Continued Fractions (Delft, 1994). \emph{Journal of Computational and Applied Mathematics} \textbf{65} nos.
-1--3, 233--251.
-MR1379134. { Cited in \textsc{Lorentzen 1998} .}
+In \emph{Proceedings of the International Conference on Orthogonality, Moment Problems and Continued Fractions}, Delft, 1994. \emph{Journal of Computational and Applied Mathematics} \textbf{65} nos.
+1--3, 233--251. { \href{https://mathscinet.ams.org/mathscinet/article?mr=1379134}{MR1379134}}